Robinhood vs Webull vs M1 Finance

 They focus on one thing, and that is simplicity.
 As a result, it can leave much to be desired for more experienced traders or investors.
 They only offer basic order types, very limited data, no trading simulator, no dividend reinvestment.
 It is a la carte of the brokerage industry.

 All three of these platforms are offering a unique investing experience.
-They all offer commission-free trading with a small minimum account balance.
+They all offer commission-free trading with a small to no minimum account balances.
 What sets them apart from each other is the features of each app.

 M1 Finance has the best features for long term and dividend investors.